Hugh Grant’s the dandy highwayman who you’re too scared to mention…

 The Swashbucklathon 2021 No 18.

 For Silver Screen Classic‘s 2021 Swashbucklathon I added this post on The Lady and the Highwayman.
 Other reviews with this cast included Christopher Cazenove in Dynasty, Three Men and a Little Lady and the Hammer House of Horror TV Series.
 Claire Bloom starred in The Spy who Came in from the Cold, Emma Samms in Dynasty and The Colbys.
 Gordon Jackson in Madame Sin, Hugh Grant in Four Weddings and a Funeral and Notting Hill.
 John Mills in Murder with Mirrors and Tiger Bay.
 Liz Fraser in the Carry on film series.
 Michael York in Murder on the Orient Express.
-Oliver Reed is in Oliver and Burnt Offerings.
+Oliver Reed is in Oliver, Venom and Burnt Offerings.